|

 In a more complex scheme, one could vary the carrier frequency and also

-split-up the audio band in several (e.g. five) smaller bands that are then
+split-up the audio band into several (e.g. five) smaller bands that are then

 mirrored individually.
 In addition, the individual frequency bands can be

-swapped as shown in the rightmost diagram below.
+swapped as shown in the rightmost diagram above.

 Continuously varying these parameters by putting them